trisbee/policies/ocellot/GDPR_CZ_en.md

 Trisbee may amend this Ocellot Privacy Policy at any time, doing so unilaterally by notifying you at [https://www.ocellot.eu](https://www.ocellot.eu/en) or otherwise on the Ocellot system.
 The amendment shall take effect in one month after the date of notification of the amendment, unless Trisbee specifies a later effective date in the notification or unless the amendment is made in your favor.
 Trisbee is entitled to give shorter notice (notice shorter than the period set out in the preceding sentence) of amendments made in your favor.
 If you do not agree to the amendment, you may terminate the Agreement at any time after notification of the amendment as of the effective date of the amendment to the Privacy Policy.

-<br> These Ocellot Privacy Policy enter into force and take effect on April 1, 2022.
+<br /> These Ocellot Privacy Policy enter into force and take effect on April 1, 2022.